 The History of Daylight Savings Time

-Since World War I, many European countries and the United States of America use Daylight Savings Time.
-This happened in an effort to reduce use of fuel required to produce electric power.
+Since World War I, many European countries and the United States of America have used Daylight Savings Time.
+This decision happened to reduce the fuel use required to produce electric power.
 In April of 1916, Germany and Austria first implemented extended evening daylight.
 Many European countries followed suit soon after.

 The Uniform Time Act brought structure to the confusion of Daylight Savings Time in 1966.
 The act regulated it and only exempted states whose legislatures voted to keep the state on standard time.
 Many revisions to the original act transpired.
 Ultimately, Daylight Savings Time in the USA begins at 2:00 AM on the second Sunday of March and ends at 2:00 AM on the first Sunday of November.